Gerry Gersten

-Gerry Gersten (October 17, 1927, New York City - January 12, 2017) was a political caricaturist, known for his pencil on vellum technique.
+Gerry Gersten (October 17, 1927 – January 12, 2017) was a political caricaturist, known for his pencil on vellum technique.

 Gersten emerged as a noted caricaturist in the 1960s, for his illustrations books and magazines such as The New York Times, New York, Sports Illustrated, Time, Newsweek, Rolling Stone, and Esquire.
 Beginning in 1986 he began illustrating features for Mad, illustrating 39 features for that publication until 2001.

 Both football player Joe Namath and then-U.S. Vice President George H. W. Bush so liked Gersten's caricatures of them that they each requested personal copies of them, with Bush in particular calling Gersten's rendition of him a "masterpiece", the original of which Gersten gave to Bush as a gift.

 Early life

 Gerry Gersten was born October 17, 1927, in New York City to Polish Jewish immigrant parents.
 He and his sister Hedy grew up in The Bronx, New York City.
 His parents did not agree with his decision to become an illustrator.
 "I remember once picking up a copy of Life magazine and saying to them, ‘A page in this magazine would cost an advertiser $50,000, of course you can make a living in this field.'
 But I couldn't convince them.
 They wanted me to be an accountant."
 Gersten studied at Cooper Union, graduating in 1950.